alvenhuang/DS402-Final-Project/README.md

 ## Extra Notes

 - All required dependencies are either standard Python libraries or are installed directly within the notebook using pip.
-- The notebook is self-contained and can be run top-to-bottom to reproduce results.
+- This notebook can be run top-to-bottom to reproduce results.

 ---